CENG501-Projects/CENG501-Fall2024/CetinSak/Readme.md

 - **CNN**
   For a CNN, The number of parameters is proportional to the filter size $`s(s_0 + 1)`$ and does not scale with the input size $`d`$.
 This reduction in parameters makes CNNs more efficient than LCNs.While sparsity still affects the effective input size, weight sharing reduces its impact.
 The sample complexity scales quadratically with $`(s_0+1)`$ instead of exponentially.
 By knowing these and from the experimental results, they found that sample complexity $`P^*_{CNN} \sim C_1 (s_0 + 1)^2 n_c m^L`$($`C_1`$ is a constant dependent on the architecture and training conditions.).

--> SHRM, Sample Complexity, Sparsity ve Diffeomorphism, Derivation of Sample complexity for CNN and LCN (CNN but no weight sharing)

-@TODO: Explain the original method.

 ### 2.2.
 Our interpretation

 The output of the Sparse Random Hierarchical Model (SRHM) is a **set of generated hierarchical data points** that follow a structured and sparse pattern.
 Specifically: